RaphaelSheikh/sql-challenge/README.md

 This repository discusses a research project on the employee database at Pewlett Hackard from the 1980s and 1990s.
 All that remains of the database of employees from that period is in six CSV files.

-On this project, a table was created that holds employees data in the CSVs, import the CSVs into a SQL database, and the data exploration was conducted to answering the research questions, and discussed in the following parts:

 I am a data engineer at Pewlett Hackard.
-I'm tasked with modeling, engineering and analysis of employee's who worked at the company during the 1980's and 1990's.
+I have been tasked with modeling, engineering and analysis of employee's who worked at the company during the 1980's and 1990's.

 I will have to design the tables, import the CSV files into a SQL Database and then perform analysis within SQL.